asval211/movie_recommendations/README.md

 We examined the dataset links.csv on **movieId**, **imdbId**, and **tmdbId**.

 ## Methods
 We explored all four datasets provided to gain a better understanding of what information we were working with.
 After exploring all of the data, we decided to focus exclusively on the 'ratings' dataset and the 'movies' dataset.

+### Baseline Model
-We made additional changes to the 'ratings' dataset by reshaping it in the following ways:
+For our Baseline Model, we made additional changes to the 'ratings' dataset by reshaping it in the following ways:

 1. 'movieId' was set as the index.
 2. 'userId' was set as the columns.